 While drawing from your existing knowledge base, documenting your vision, and trusting your instincts are all equally significant, securing the right kind of advice early in the process will ensure the plan includes realistic outcomes, is structured and written in a professional manner, and has a better chance at achieving a positive result for you.

 Can an accountant help write your business plan?
+Absolutely.

-Yes, definitely.
-A good accountant can provide so much more value to your business than simply solid bookkeeping skills, a streamlined payroll, and neatly filed taxes.
+An accountant is much more expensive than a bookkeeper, but a good accountant can provide so much more value to your business than simply solid bookkeeping skills, a streamlined payroll, and neatly filed taxes.

 Imagine a strategic business partner, one who understands and shares your vision and is equipped to help you achieve your financial, management, and business goals.
 Build a relationship with the right accountant and he or she will be able to grow your financial forecasts into real, long-term value for your business.